Edward-Aidi/getting-cleaning-data/CodeBook.md

 #Run_Analysis.R script
-**The R code for mungling the data provided by the UCI Machine Learning Database will be iluustrated as follows**
+**The R code for mungling the data provided by the UCI Machine Learning Database will be illustrated as follows**

 *You should create one R script called run_analysis.R that does the following.*